adrienrougny/stonpy/README.md

-# stonpy
+# StonPy

-stonpy is a package that allows users to store SBGN maps into a Neo4j database, query the database, and convert query results back to valid SBGN maps.
+StonPy is a package that allows users to store SBGN maps into a Neo4j database, query the database, and convert query results back to valid SBGN maps.

 ## Installation

-stonpy can be installed using `pip`:
+StonPy can be installed using `pip`:

 ```
 pip install stonpy